 The number of people at risk of blinding trachoma globally has fallen by 91%, according to the World Health Organization (WHO).
-CBM is working in eight countries to eliminate trachoma, usually found in the poorest communities, where poor sanitation and lack of access to clean water and healthcare services leave people at greatest risk.
+CBM is working in eight countries to eliminate

 Meeting the challenge in Kenya

 Our five-year programme in Meru County, Kenya, has left the area on track to completely eliminate trachoma and prevent it from recurring by 2022.
 Funded by the Queen Elizabeth Diamond Jubilee Trust and in partnership with African Inland Church Health Ministries (AICHM), we have: